Audit and Corporate Governance Committee

 Compensation Committee

-GUC's Compensation Committee is formed by all independent directors (five in total).
+GUC's Compensation Committee is formed by all independent directors (now four in total).
 The Committee holds at least one meeting per quarter, taking the responsibility for the formulation and regular evaluation of the Company's overall compensation policy; formulation and regular review (at least once a year) of the policy, system, standards and structure in relation to directors' and managerial officers' performance evaluation and compensation, regular evaluation and determination of the compensation for directors and managerial officers, employee stock option plan and employee bonus plan or other employee incentive plans.

-Strategy Committee
+Strategy and Sustainable Development Committee

 The Committee’s scope of authority includes planning and guidance on the following matters:

-• The Company's growth strategy, including short-, medium-, and long-term development goals and strategies.
+- The company’s growth strategy, including short-, medium- and long-term development goals and strategies.

-• Major investment and merger & acquisition (M&A) plans.
+- Major investment and M&A plans.

-• Risk management issues.
+- Risk management issues.